elbecerrasoto/pandoomain/README.md

 1. A text file with assembly accessions.
 2. A directory of *HMMs*.

-It retrieves genomes (in `.gff` and `.faa` formats), extracts proteins that match *HMM* hits, annotates them with `interproscan.sh`, and derives *Domain Architectures* at both protein and neighborhood levels.
+Then it retrieves genomes (in `.gff` and `.faa` formats), extracts proteins that match any given *HMM*, annotates them with `interproscan.sh`, and derives *Domain Architectures* at both protein and neighborhood levels.

 The final results include taxonomic data for further analysis.